-.
 A maximum of 96 credits per degree may be accepted in transfer from regionally accredited four-year colleges and universities.

-Stockton programs may place further restrictions on the acceptance of credits in order to maintain the integrity of Stockton's degree programs.
-For this reason, courses such as professional education, practicums, internships, and fieldwork courses taken at other institutions may not transfer.
-Some programs may specify that certain courses be completed more recently than 20 years ago.
 The Provost, or the Provost's designee, may authorize non-regionally accredited formal course work for transfer upon review of relevant transcripts and other supportive materials, and only with the positive written recommendation of the student's program chair and the school dean.
 Such credits, if granted, are only to be used for program requirements.